scottj97/environment-modules-in-git/README.md

 ## Principles of Operation

-First we create a git repo for the modulefiles.
+First we create a git repo for the Modulefiles.

-Then we install a modulefile that, when loaded, switches MODULEPATH to a locally-created git clone of the modulefiles.
+Then we install a modulefile that, when loaded, switches MODULEPATH to a locally-created git clone of the Modulefiles.
 When unloaded, it switches MODULEPATH back to the default.

 After this, any time a user wants to edit the Modulefiles, he works in